Heroism502/Heroism502.github.io/README.md

 1. On GitHub, sign in to `Heroism502`.
 2. Create a new public repository named `Heroism502.github.io`.
 3. Upload or push the website files in this folder to the repository root.
-Do not upload `博士简历_谢良.pdf` if you want to keep the original CV private.
 4. Open repository `Settings` -> `Pages`.
 5. Set `Source` to `Deploy from a branch`.
 6. Choose branch `main` and folder `/root`.